 Expect Exceptional Care

-We provide or refer caregivers to help our clients age in place in the comfort of their own homes, wherever home may be.
+We provide caregivers to help our clients age in place in the comfort of their own homes, wherever home may be.
 Our care is one of the cornerstones to helping elders maintain their dignity and independence while aging in place.
 We have provided and referred caregivers to thousands of families over the last four decades, each with their own set of circumstances and their own unique needs.

 What can caregivers do?

 - Personal care: bathing, dressing, toileting & grooming – Help with everyday tasks.

 - Transferring & ambulation – Fall prevention care.

 - Meal preparation – We encourage a healthy diet and help ensure proper nutrition.

 - Feeding – Caregivers may feed clients while treating them with respect and dignity.